 On top of that: independents aren’t handcuffed with mandates the same way that franchisees are.
 They can do what they want, their way, and make it work for both them and their customers.

-Yes, I believe that smaller rooftops will sell, but I believe survival of the fittest will take those focused on quality leaps forward.
+Yes, I believe that smaller rooftops will sell, but I believe the survival of the fittest will take those focused on quality leaps forward.

 How to win: If you’re an independent, take advantage of the freedom you have that franchisees do not.
-Be extra authentic, be silly, run promotions that are actually exciting and not the overused “25% off MSRP and 0% Interest for 24 Months.”
+Be extra authentic, be silly, and run promotions that are actually exciting and not the overused “25% off MSRP and 0% Interest for 24 Months.”
 Get active with content marketing through blogs and social media.

-In both spring of 2021 and 2020, we saw desperate third-party vendors provide access to their tools for lengthy free trials.
+In both springs of 2021 and 2020, we saw desperate third-party vendors provide access to their tools for lengthy free trials.
 With so many new players and dealerships making changes, I expect to see another spring of trying to win a race to the bottom with tool placements.

 How to win: Don’t install them all, please.
-Better yet, only install those that truly deserve a place in your arsenal and you would pay for anyway, even without the free trial.
+Better yet, only install those that truly deserve a place in your arsenal and you would pay for it anyway, even without the free trial.
 If you wouldn’t pay full price for a tool, don’t use it for free.